AdrianCNewman/Inference/README.md

 # Inference
-Inference is planned to be used as part of the Totality Sigma UI when uploading files.
+Inference is planned to be used when uploading files.
 As the name suggests, Inference will infer the structure and contents of the file without the end-user specifying the usual suspects (e.g. csv/tsv/fixed-width/...; column types:decimal/string/datetime; etc...).
 The inferred results will be presented to the end-user for validation.

 ## Goals
 1. Pure JavaScript